jhumelsine/jhumelsine.github.io/_posts/2026-03-03-internship.md

 ---
-title: OPEN FOR REVIEW AND COMMENTS – Steps to Obtain a Software Engineering Internship
+title: Steps to Obtain a Software Engineering Internship
 description: Getting an Internship is a Lot Like Dating
-unlisted: true
 ---

 # Introduction